6 feet

 A Full-Size Hockey Stick

-Interesting Fact: Hockey stick length has significant performance implications.
-Shorter sticks offer better puck control and maneuverability, while longer sticks provide extended reach and more powerful shots.
-Many professional players use sticks that measure precisely to their chin when standing on skates a proportion that often works out to just under six feet.
+Interesting fact: Stick length directly affects performance.
+Shorter sticks improve puck control and quick handling, while longer sticks increase reach and shot power.
+Many professional players choose sticks that reach about their chin when standing on skates, a proportion that often ends up just shy of six feet.

 15. A California King Mattress Width